DigiCert KnowledgeBase - Technical Support-hero

 • “Domain’s detail” page

-On the “domain’s detail” page in CertCentral, we are also adding a new Validation expires SC-081 field next to the Validation expires field.
+On the “domain’s detail” page in CertCentral, we added a new Validation expires SC-081 field next to the Validation expires field.
 The new field lets you easily compare the original and new expiration dates and plan domain revalidation as needed.

-At the bottom of the domain detail page, you can initiate domain revalidation if the shortened domain expiration date is earlier than February 17, 2026.
+At the bottom of the domain detail page, you can initiate domain revalidation if the shortened domain expiration date expires on February 24, 2026.

 References